Roasted Carrots

 People are always shocked by how good these are.

-Like many other roasted vegetables, the high and dry heat of the oven does some pretty amazing things to this humble root vegetable.
+Like many other roasted vegetables, the high and dry heat of the oven does some pretty amazing things to this humble root vegetable, bringing out the natural sugars.
 Blog readers comment all the time that my Butternut Squash Soup is the best they’ve ever had, and it’s all from incorporating Roasted Butternut Squash into the mix, bringing all those caramelized flavors in.
 Roasting is the best!

 For this recipe, I like to accentuate the flavor with a handful of spices, but even those can be omitted or changed to other flavor profiles.